LIFEHUBBER

 LongCat-Video-Avatar 1.5 is a Meituan LongCat model for audio-driven avatar video generation.

 The Hugging Face model card presents it around audio-text-to-video, audio-image-text-to-video, and video-continuation workflows, with single- and multi-person audio modes, model weights, GitHub quickstart commands, usage tips, and project-reported evaluation materials.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is